parqueiro/parqueiro/README.md

-- 👋 Hi, I’m @parqueiro
+- 👋 Hi, I’m Victor Gomes
 - 👀 I’m interested in theme park & archtecture
 - 🌱 I’m currently learning about technology and more things about this
-- 💞️ I’m looking to collaborate on Disneyland
+- 💞️ I’m looking to collaborate on Disneyland, this is my dream
 - 📫 How to reach me uservictorgomes@gmail.com

 <!---